drogers98/ConcreteVisions/readme.md

 By default, this command will not regenerate resources whose source image has not changed.
 To disable this functionality and always overwrite generated images, use --force

-# To deploy
+## To deploy

 - Change version in config.xml.
 - build for ios/android.
 create new release in itunes connect

-## ios
+### ios

 - select "generic ios device"
-- product > archive fromk main menu
+- product > archive from main menu

-## android
+### android

-- run ionic cordova platform update android for any build issues first
+- run ionic cordova platform update android for any build issues first.